School Board Policy 601 -

 4. High school graduation rates; and

-5. Career and college readiness under Minn.
-Stat. § 120B.30, Subd.
-1.
+5. Career and college readiness under Minnesota Statutes, section 120B.30, subdivision 1.

 IV.
 Long-Term Strategic Plan

-A. The School Board, at a public meeting, shall adopt a comprehensive, long-term strategic plan to support and improve teaching and learning that is aligned with creating the world’s best workforce and includes the following:
+A. The School Board, at a public meeting, must adopt a comprehensive, long-term strategic plan to support and improve teaching and learning that is aligned with creating the world’s best workforce and includes the following:

 4. Strategies for improving instruction, curriculum, and student achievement, the academic achievement of English Learners, and where practicable, the native language development and the academic achievement of English learners;